3rdparty/eventuals/README.md

     });
 ```

 Responses are written via 'Write()', and a call is finished via 'Finish()'.
-Here's a complete example of the `RecordRoute` method of the `RouteGuide` service:
+Below is a complete example of the `RecordRoute` method of the `RouteGuide` service:

+> The `Write*()` family of functions all have an overload version that takes a callback/lambda that will get called to indicaute whether or not the write succeed (i.e., is going to the wire).
+Because each write gets queued this can be useful for determining when the write has actually been sent.

 ```cpp
 auto status = server->Serve<RouteGuide, Stream<Point>, RouteSummary>(